Littleprincessemma: Breeding career

 Emma was bred back to Tapit for 2021 and foaled a colt, a gray like her previous foal and their sire, who was named Seventh Son.

 She was once again bred back to Tapit for 2022, which resulted in yet another blaze faced chestnut filly, much like Chasing Yesterday, Lasting Tribute, and Emma herself.

-In 2023, she will be bred to Flightline.
+In 2023, she was set to be bred to Flightline.